posmocoop/bike-index/howto/README.md

 # HOW-TO

 ## How to choose a bike route
-The current "Velovorzugsroutennetz" of the city of Zurich just defines a general route mostly in the middle of a car street.
+The current [**Velovorzugsroutennetz**](https://github.com/posmocoop/bike-index/blob/main/map/zurich/zurich_vorzugsrouten_2021-10-18.geojson) of the city of Zurich just defines a general route mostly in the middle of a car street.
 The route graph can be inconsistent with the written description of the route.

 Our OSM graph on the other hand is more precise.
 Some problems arise therefore.

 We will travel each route in both directions (again) and decide on the best approach.
 Here is a quick "How-To".

+PS:
 Even though the city has downplayed the idea of routes and considers this as a network, routes are much better to talk about.
 Routes are the talkable items, routes have a length, and the nodes where the routes come together are supernodes.
 At least for the "Velovorzugsroutennetz" we should talk and name the routes, so that we create a common vocabulary for the inhabitants of Zurich.